j0equ1nn/curriculum/git/foundations_git/git_basics.md

    cd repos/
    ```

-1. <span id="github-to-local"></span>Now it's time to clone your repository from GitHub into your newly created `repos` directory with `git clone` followed by the URL you copied in the last step.
+1. <span id="github-to-local"></span>Now it's time to clone your repository from GitHub into your newly created `repos` directory with `git clone` followed by the URL you copied in the step before last.
 The full command should look similar to `git clone git@github.com:USER-NAME/REPOSITORY-NAME.git`.
 If your URL looks like `https://github.com/USER-NAME/REPOSITORY-NAME.git`, you have selected the HTTPS option, not the required SSH option.

    ```bash
    git clone git@github.com:USER-NAME/REPOSITORY-NAME.git